mugomes/miantivirus/README.md

 ./miantivirus/miantivirus
 ```

-Warning: Don't do this.
-It's much easier to just double click a .deb or .rpm.
-Really, put down the source.

 ### Integrity

-To verify integrity, copy the hash provided next to the downloaded release and use MiCheckHash (graphical interface) to verify its integrity, or use the terminal.
+To verify integrity, copy the hash provided next to the downloaded release and use [MiCheckHash](https://github.com/mugomes/micheckhash/releases) (graphical interface) to verify its integrity, or use the terminal.

 Example: